-- Behaviometrics will adapt to the user and does not interfere with the normal work flow.
-Simply using the computer in everyday work makes the software increasingly more efficient and the confidential information more secure.
+- Adapts to the user and does not interfere with the normal work flow.

-- Behaviometrics will allow workstations to be secure even after the user has logged on to the system.
-Even if you leave the workstation and forget to sign out your computer stays protected.
+- Enables workstations to be secure even after the user has logged on to the system.

-- Where existing token-based products (such as passwords and smart cards) can be duplicated or stolen, your behavior is unique and very difficult; if not impossible to copy.
+- Your behavior is unique and very difficult, if not impossible to copy.

-Behaviometrics offers a new generation of information security solutions simply by using the individual itself as its core asset.
-An asset that is extremely hard to replicate which makes it the ultimate solution against identity theft.
-Any unauthorized user that previously could access a computer with confidential information, either by hacking the password, logging in with stolen credentials or accessing a logged on computer, can now be stopped and the intrusion is prevented while it is happening.
-BehavioSec exploits this technique by analysing and measuring characteristics of the human behavior for verification purposes.
-By analysing how the user works with the keyboard (typing rhythm), mouse movements (acceleration time, click frequencies) and graphical interface interaction (using programs) it is possible to recognise and confirm the identity of a person.
+Behaviometrics offers a new generation of information security solutions simply by using the individual itself as its core asset; an asset that is extremely hard to replicate which makes it the ultimate solution against identity theft.
+Any unauthorized user that could previously access a computer with confidential information either by hacking the password, logging in with stolen credentials, or accessing a logged on computer can now be stopped and the intrusion is prevented while it is happening.
+BehavioSec exploits this technique by analyzing and measuring characteristics of the human behavior for verification purposes.
+By analyzing how the user works with the keyboard (i.e., typing rhythm), mouse movements (i.e., acceleration time, click frequencies) and graphical interface interaction (using programs) it is possible to recognize and confirm the identity of a person.

 Definition of Behaviometrics